mkmat/CODE-GPSD-3D/README.md

 <img src="images/schematic-GPSD3D-github.png" width="100%">

 For monodisperse systems GPSD-3D uses the advanced (grid-free) voronoi-based algorithm.
-For polydisperse systems, it uses a basic grid-based algorithm, whose resolution is limited by the amount of available memory.
-The settings of the grid-based algorithm are hard-coded in the file GPSD-3D, and can be modified there (see [below](#hardcoded) for details).
+For polydisperse systems, it uses a constrained nonlinear optimization strategy or alternatively a grid-based algorithm, whose resolution is limited by the amount of available memory.
+See [below](#polydisperse) for details for polydisperse systems.
+Lammps-users can call GPSD-3D directly from within their lammps script as shown [here](#lammps).

 ## Installation